reupen/columns_ui-sdk/docs/source/using-fonts.rst

 Using fonts
 ===========

-Columns UI features centralised configuration of fonts on its Font preferences page.
+Columns UI features centralised configuration of fonts on its Fonts preferences page.
 This allows fonts for different parts of the UI to be configured in one place.

-Third-party panel components can add their own entries to the Font preferences page and they can query fonts that have configured.
+Third-party panel components can add their own entries to the Fonts preferences page and they can query the current configuration.

 Adding a new entry
 ------------------